REST quickstart

 To follow this procedure, you must:

-• Join an RTC channel as a host and start streaming.
+Join a Video SDK channel as a host and start streaming.
+Refer to the Voice SDK quickstart guide.

 Project setup